PrayagPanta/GenAI_Natural_Language_To_SQL_App/readme.md

 ## 1.Download the dataset and Initialize database.
 Download the `2015-flight-delays-and-cancellation-prediction` dataset from Kaggle, extract the 3 csv files in `data` folder, and create the `cleaned_flights.db` database using the provided Jupyter notebook.
 Then, install required dependencies via `requirements.txt` file.
+Finally, create an .env file inside main folder and add **GEMINI_API_KEY** in the env file for using Gemini Flash 2.0 Model.

 ### Notes on Database Structure: